mgaillard/LireRis/README.md

 --------

 - Index the images from a directory
-- Search for an image even with a slightly modified version
+- Search for images even with slightly modified versions

 How it works ?
 --------------